jupyter-book/myst-theme/docs/developer.md

 ## Previews in Pull Requests

 We use Netlify to build the latest version of this theme from Pull Requests, and provide a preview.
-Ask one of the team members if you need access to the configuration of this.
+Ask one of the team members if you need access to its configuration.